Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

 - network efficiency on DPU decreases at some extent after network size decreases
 - DPU time percentage significantly decreases in whole application time.
 Software processing and scheduling overhead increase will affect end-to-end FPS performance

-In following module, we will introduce how to use AI optimizer to achieve network optimization.
+In the other module in advanced section, we will introduce how to use AI optimizer to achieve network optimization to reduce network from 125G to 5G.

 ## Summary

+In this module, we use a Caffe detection network (RefineDet) introduce following items:

+- how to use pre-trained model from Vitis AI model zoo, generate dateset and test it with provided scripts
+- how to start from original network, make necessary modification, conduct trainning and get to the version provide in the model zoo
+- how to quantize and compile the model with ready-to-use Vitis AI toolchain inside docker
+- how to deploy the network with Vitis AI library and run on the board

+Hope you enjoy it and let's move to next module.